Updated: Feb 25

 Potatoes and blood sugar

 Potato is the carbohydrate, blood sugar raising, part of a meal.
 Eating a plain russet potato raises the blood sugar as much as a tablespoon of straight sugar!
-Cook, cool and reheat the russet potato and it won’t raise blood sugar as fast.
+Cook, cool and reheat the potato and it won’t raise blood sugar as fast, the carbs take longer to break down.
 Eat the russet potato with butter, roast chicken and a side of broccoli and it will provide a healthy, slow rise in blood sugar plus a nutritious meal.
 The creamier potatoes like red, yellow or fingerling potatoes have a smaller effect on blood sugar to begin with.
 The blood sugar effect is lowered by heating and cooling and lowered again by combining the potato with protein, fiber and fat.

 My potatoes are sprouting!